-When writing about the closed variation, it is impossible not to mention the ex-World Champions Vassily Smyslov and Boris Spassky.
-Each one had their own style and they contributed enormously to enriching the theory on this great opening.
+Playing Against Closed Sicilian: When writing about the closed variation, it is impossible not to mention the ex-World Champions Vassily Smyslov and Boris Spassky.
+Each one had its own style and they contributed enormously to enriching the theory of this great opening.

 1.e4 c5 2.Nc3 Nc6 3.g3 g6 4.Bg2 Bg7 5.d3 d6